Scene-wide Acoustic Parameter Estimation: Datasets

-The dataset has approximately 4 million RIRs, divided across 1000 scenes.
-For each scene, we sample 3 receiver positions per room to act as source positions.
-This sampling is done uniformly, without regard to the size of the room.
-We construct a dense grid of receivers with 0.3 m of spacing; positions less than 0.5 m from any boundary are removed.
-The RIR simulations are rendered in a 2nd-order ambisonics format.
-Further details regarding the distribution of acoustic parameters and sample geometries can be found in Appendix \ref{sec:appendix:datastats}.
+\textbf{Acoustic simulation:} The dataset has approximately 4 million RIRs, divided across 1000 scenes.
+For each scene, we uniformly sample 3 receiver positions per room to act as source positions, regardless of the room size.
+We use a dense grid of receivers with 0.3 m of spacing, at least 0.5 m away from any boundary.
+The RIRs are in 2nd-order ambisonics, using the same ray-tracing methods as in \cite{henJSGAIRG20}.